crate/cloud-reference/docs/overview.rst

 --------------------

 The Billing tab shows all your existing subscriptions, along with which cluster is currently using the subscription.
-Current accumulated billing snapshot is also visible here, along with additional information:
+The current accumulated billing snapshot is also visible here, along with additional information:

 .. image:: _assets/img/billing-meter.png